Semimona/learngit/readme.txt

 Git is a comprehensiv version control system.
-Git is free software.s\
+Git is free software.
-dwadawdaw
-dwaawd
-My stupid bossdwdwdwdwwddw
+im your father